1. User guide

 SELECT item_id, count(*) AS loan_count FROM folio_circulation.loan__t WHERE '2023-01-01' <= loan_date AND loan_date < '2024-01-01' GROUP BY item_id;

-dates directly within the query, we will define them as parameters:
+including the dates directly within the query, we will define them as

 and end_date